- Main Menu

 - In each academic year after the second, all economics doctoral students must regularly attend at least two workshops.
 At least one of them must be an “informal” prospectus workshop lunch or reading group, and at least one must be a “formal” research workshop.
 Each student must present at least once a year in one or other of the workshops that they regularly attend.

-- Third year students must submit an econometrics paper by February 1st.
+- Third year students who have not yet satisfied the econometrics paper requirement must submit an econometrics paper by February 1st.

 Collaborative Work in the Dissertation.
 The policy with respect to collaboration is to achieve a reasonable compromise between two conflicting goals.
 While the Department wishes to encourage collaborative research among students and between students and faculty, a dissertation should demonstrate the student’s ability to do independent research.

 A substantial part of a dissertation should present work done and written solely by the student.
 Specifically the dissertation should contain at least one substantial essay written solely by the student.
 The dissertation committee and the Director of Graduate Studies must approve the inclusion of collaborative work in the dissertation.
 Students must acknowledge and describe any collaboration in the preface of the dissertation.